CooperBigFoot/CAMELS-CH/docs/model_implementation_guidelines.md

   - Static features (when applicable)
   - Future forcing features (when applicable)
 - Document tensor shapes and dimensional assumptions in docstrings.
-- Implement reusable components that can be shared across models when appropriate.

 ### Standard Forward Method Signature